Production delay notice: order volume is high and we're behind. We're working hard, but capacity is limited.

 We can print anything you want on a cap, but some designs look better than others.
 Here are a few pointers on successful bottle cap design:

 A bottle cap is small.
 1 inch in diameter: this is a very small canvas!
 Don't expect tiny details to reproduce well.
 Make sure that all your design elements are clear and legible at the size of 1 inch before ordering.
 Avoid over-designing your cap—save the crazy stuff for labels!
-Zoom in on your image as much as possible so the subject fills the entire canvas and is as large as possible.
+Zoom in on your image as much as possible so the subject is as large as possible.

 Below is a screen shot from the design tool and a photo of the resulting cap.